-Power in the EMAN Framework is represented as an integer and a powerof-ten multiplier and the direction of power is by its sign (5.3.1; see Section 4.3).
-This representation is suitable.
-Any energy object can report power level data.
+Power is represented as an integer and a power-of-ten multiplier and the direction of power is by its sign (5.3.1; see Section 4.3).
+Any kind of energy object can report power level data.
 The time of a power reading is indicated by a corresponding timestamp.